w3f/polkadot-wiki/docs/learn/learn-proxies-pure.md

 _pure_ proxy, which in turn will do a multisig call.

 !!!info "Staking Migration to Asset Hub"
     **Pure proxies** are automatically migrated to Asset Hub.
-Additionally, **"Any" type pure proxies** are kept on the Relay Chain to prevent them from becoming inaccessible. **Proxy announcements are not migrated** and will be deleted from the Relay Chain.
+Additionally, **"Any" type pure proxies** are kept on the relay chain to prevent them from becoming inaccessible. **Proxy announcements are not migrated** and will be deleted from the relay chain.

 ## History of Pure Proxies